gettis-gh/gettis-gh/README.md

 ### 👨‍💻 About Me

+* I'm just starting, but I'd rather make mistakes on my own path than succeed on yours.
 * 🙃 Starter.
 Not so much to showcase
 * 🔭 Currently working on:
   - **Getti's TicTac** *(private project)*